jhajek/Linux-text-book-part-1/Chapter-15/chapter-15.md

 The concept of service discovery is essentially an internal or local DNS.
 Each system hard codes its own localized DNS entry then via a protocol called *gossip*, agents talk to each other and "spread" the local DNS entries.
 An application can simpley make a ```curl``` or http based request to the internal agent and resolve the IP internally.

-Hashicorp created a software package called [Consul](https://www.consul.io "Consul") to do just this.
+HashiCorp created a software package called [Consul](https://www.consul.io "Consul") to do just this.
 With datacenters, Virtual Machines, even OS Containers able to be spun up and down with the touch of a button, manual configuration of servers is no longer an option.

 > *Consul is a distributed service mesh to connect, secure, and configure services across any runtime platform and public or private cloud[^157].*

 ### Secret Sharing

 One of the biggest problems in computers and cyber security is the sharing of *secrets*.
 A secret is generally anything that gives privillege to a user, such as a username and password combo, or and authentication token, or a URL.
 Not only do you have the trouble of keeping this secure from hackers and being exploited, but you also have the problem of distributing them securely.
 If you share a secret, then it is not a secret anymore.
 But in launching multiple distributed servers, how do you give each instance access to these secrets?
 A second question is how do you manage these secrets?
-Hashicorp created a product called [Vault](https://www.vaultproject.io "Hashicorp Vault") that begins to tackle this problem.
+HashiCorp created a product called [Vault](https://www.vaultproject.io "HashiCorp Vault") that begins to tackle this problem.

 > *Vault helps to secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API[^158]*.